termermc/restic-backup-system/README.md

 Configs should not contain any scripting other than `export` statements, because they are run for actions other than `start`.

 ### Pre/Post-Backup Scripts
 Configs may have optional pre-backup and post-backup scripts.
+They should be marked as executable because they are called as normal scripts, not included with `source`.

 They are only run for the `start` action.